rdehaan/rdehaan.github.io/ideas.md

 # Ideas for research projects
 {: .no_toc }

-This section contains ideas and suggestions for research projects that seem interesting to me.
+This section contains ideas for research projects that seem interesting to me.

 ---